 your ability to make it through the day without forgetting something important.

-Ask your doctor or psychologist about cognitive rehab programs.
-Many major medical
+Ask your healthcare provider or psychologist about cognitive rehab programs.
+Many

-centers and university hospitals have a rehabilitation center.
-The center may have
+major medical centers and university hospitals have rehabilitation centers.
+The center

 Your first step in cognitive rehabilitation is a full evaluation by a neuropsychologist